getfem/getfem/doc/sphinx/source/scilab/intro.rst

 able to use the scilab interface without any particular knowledge of the |gf| internals, although a basic knowledge about Finite Elements is required.

+This documentation is still under construction.
+It is still a to close copy of the Matlab interface documentation.

 .. include:: ../license.txt